eguomin/diSPIMFusion/README.md

 The preprocessing includes several operations on the raw dada at low level to facilitate the further fusion of the images.
 Additionally, if the data are acquired in a stage-scan mode [[4]](#4), the raw images need to be deskewed to corrrect the distortion and converted to regular lightsheet-scan images.

-As an example, we provide [a ImageJ macro code](https://www.dropbox.com/sh/czn4kwzwcgy0s3x/AADipfEsUSwuCsEBg8P7wc4_a?dl=0) along with [a reference](https://www.dropbox.com/sh/czn4kwzwcgy0s3x/AADipfEsUSwuCsEBg8P7wc4_a?dl=0) for preprocesing diSPIM raw data acquired by LabVIEW control software.
+As an example, we provide [a ImageJ macro code](https://github.com/eguomin/diSPIMFusion/blob/master/diSPIM_Preprocessing.ijm) along with [a reference](https://github.com/eguomin/diSPIMFusion/blob/master/diSPIM_Preprocessing_Referrence.pdf) for preprocesing diSPIM raw data acquired by LabVIEW control software.
 The macro provide ImageJ based user interface, involving:
 - Background subtraction.
 - Deskewing: optionally for stage-scan data.
 - ROI cropping: to make the images initially aligned and/or more compact to save processing time and storage.
+- Maximum intensity projection (MIP).
 - 3D orentiation: SPIMB image rotation and interpolation.

 It is supposed to work within Fiji that has ImageJ version 1.48c or later, on a PC with Windows 7 or 10 OS.
 Tested enveronment: Fiji(Life-Line version, 2013 July 15), Windows 7 and 10.